stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 20+ Access to unparalleled quantities of valuable or useful items.
 A stockpile of wealth.
 Choice of any available food, in any quantity.

-If you need to know how your Resources Rating translates to financial wealth, consult the table in the **BUYING EQUIPMENT** section (page 61).
+If you need to know how your Resources Rating translates to financial wealth, consult the table in the **BUYING EQUIPMENT** section (see [[Part 5 - Equipment and Resources]]).

 ### Permanent Resources, Resources At-Hand, and Resource Checks